 Select from the Aibaba Cloud Images list.

-Note1.9 is the image version.
-Due to rapid version iterations, you can just select the latest version when deploying.
+NoteIn this example, 1.9 is the image version.
+Due to fast iterations, select the latest image version during deployment.

-Mount an external storage (such as OSS or NAS) for the service.
-The generated videos will be automatically saved to the corresponding data source.
-Take OSS as an example, set the following parameters:
+Mount an external storage data source, such as OSS or NAS, to the EAS service.
+The videos generated by calling the service are automatically saved to the corresponding data source.
+To use OSS as an example, click OSS and configure the parameters as described in the standard deployment section.

 Command